openfoodfacts/robotoff/doc/how-to-guides/deployment/maintenance.md

 `tf-serving` and `triton` have their own file: `docker/ml.yml`.

-ML models are stored as released at https://github.com/openfoodfacts/robotoff-models.
+ML models are stored on [the Hugging Face Hub](https://huggingface.co/openfoodfacts).

 All Robotoff services are running on one of the two Docker instances (OVH 200 VM for staging and OVH 201 VM for production).
 You should use the proxy servers ([ovh1.openfoodfacts.org]() or [ovh2.openfoofacts.org]()) to reach these instances.
 You can get more information on Docker VMs [here](https://github.com/openfoodfacts/openfoodfacts-infrastructure/blob/develop/docs/docker_architecture.md).